simonchen/maoyan_font_decryption/README.md

 1. The variance based on all contour points comparison - getVar(pt_divs) , pt_divs is the list of ratio between the featurizes of tow points, lowest variance means higher similarity.
 2. Number of same points - same_pt_cnt , more same points means higher similarity.
 3. The difference of how many points between two glyphs, lower similarity is on higher difference.

+  - ### Reliability
+  the AI Training doesn't guarantee that result is 100% correctly decrypted, if you find any issue, let me know please. probabaly, that need a lot of samples and make the improvement in near future.
+  - ### Use existing AI libs
+  Such as Sklearn, Numpy, Scipy, Pandas etc. they also provide methods in consine / variance comparison for learning the similary, if think that the current way to compare the similarity is not much good, then you can consider using these libs for AI training.

 ## Quick test
 [font_decrypt.py](font_decrypt.py) contains a fixed list of fonts for testing, it does convert the encrypted HTML numbers to the actual numbers.